 RioRey hardware has been part of JavaPipe’s arsenal in the fight against Distributed Denial of Service attacks for almost 3 years now.
-We utilize this hardware solution with our remote DDoS attack protection and protected dedicated servers.
-We currently own RS10s and RS30s to protect our US and Romanian location.

 With this experience we decided to provide a public review of RioRey hardware/software in the most unbiased form possible.
 It is our goal to help others in their decision when purchasing DDoS mitigation solutions.

 We utilize the rWeb appliance to manage multiple devices.
 This is a web interface that provides real time statistics and fine grained control over 28-30 different filter adjustments for different types of attacks.
 RioRey provides this management/monitoring system as a 1RU server appliance.

 Personally I feel this could be a simple VM appliance that you can install but RioRey seems protective of their intellectual property and prefers to provide hardware with their software solutions.

 The parts we appreciate most about the rWeb is the ability to manage multiple customers and the DDoS filtering of their individual IPs.
 The breakdown is customer, zone, and then IP.
 So under a customer you can configure multiple zones and in those zones you can have multiple IPs.

 However, each zone is a filtering set, so if you have 5 IPs in a zone the filtering in that zone will affect those 5 IPs the same.
 So if we need special filtering for a particular IP then we can create a new zone for that individual IP.